Sarissa Capital Highlights Ama - GuruFocus.com

 Sarissa Capital Management LP (“Sarissa”) today made the following statement on Amarin Corporation plc (NASDAQ: AMRN):

-Shareholders should be receiving the BLUE proxy card next week.
-If you have any questions on how to vote, please contact
+Shareholders should be receiving the BLUE proxy card this week.
+If you do not receive your BLUE proxy card this week or have any questions on how to vote, please contact:

 D.F.
 King & Co., Inc.